 Transfer students must complete 12 credits at Hope College before applying to the Nursing Program.
 One of the Hope courses must be Bio 103, Bio 221, Bio 222, Bio 231 or Chem 103.
 If all of these courses were completed by transfer credit, then NURS 260 or NURS 320 must be completed prior to being considered for admission into the nursing major.

 The number of transfer students will be limited to 10% per semester/year, based on the admission process and the discretion of the Student Admission and Progression Committee.

-The nursing department reserves the right to determine Hope prerequisite and nursing courses which may be substituted by transfer courses and to designate additional courses which are needed for completion of the nursing major.
+The Department of Nursing reserves the right to determine Hope prerequisite and nursing courses which may be substituted by transfer courses and to designate additional courses which are needed for completion of the nursing major.
 In addition to the requirements listed above, transfer student should complete the following:

-- Arrange to have official transcripts of all college credits sent directly to the Hope College nursing department.
+- Arrange to have official transcripts of all college credits sent directly to the Hope College Department of Nursing.

 - Submit a detailed course description and outline for each baccalaureate nursing course completed.

 - If transferring from another nursing program, request two references from nursing faculty in the prior baccalaureate program.
 The reference form should be returned in a sealed envelope.